greenelab/czi-seed-rfa/manuscript.md

 correlation structure within and between transcriptome maps.
 This statistical method will be fast, memory-efficient and will scale to billions of cells because we will use low-dimensional representations.
+**Elana: these linear mixed models seem to go away from base enabling technologies.
+I think this would read better edited to incorporate these distributions in the architecture of nonlinear-methods or in the prior of scCoGAPS to reflect better integration.
+How are these reflecting latent spaces?**

 ### Aim 2